mirobotech/BEAPER-Pico/LCD/README.md

 * blit_buffer(b, x, y, w, h) - copy memory buffer b to LCD display memory at location x, y, using buffer width w, and height h

-* update() - update the LCD display memory with the contents of the frame buffer
+* update([x, y, w, h]) - update the LCD display memory with the contents of the MicroPython frame buffer.
+Without arguments, updates the entire display.
+With x, y, w, h arguments, updates only the specified rectangular region (dirty rectangle update), which results in faster updates when only a small area of the frame buffer has changed.

 ## LCD graphics functions